polinom/stickers-octopress/README.md

         default_asides: [custom/asides/stickers.html, custom/asides/about.html, asides/twitter.html, asides/recent_posts.html]

 5. Create folder in your `source/images/` directory named `stickers`.
-Folowing path should exist in your project - `source/images/stickers/`.
+Following path should exist in your project - `source/images/stickers/`.
 This is a place where you going to place your stickers.

 ## Usage
-To add stiker to you Octopress site, simply drop images in directory `source/images/stickers/`.
-Size of images metters.
-Therefore, put properly croped images.
+To add stiker to you Octopress site, simply drop images into this directory `source/images/stickers/`.
+Size of images meters.
+Therefore, put properly cropped images.
+If all images have the same size, than you aside bar look more accurate.
+There are some prepared stickers for you in this repository.
+Take a look in folder `stickers`.

+## Make sticker as a link
+To turn your stickers into a link to some website, rename your image to follow format {website}.{extension} For example, if you want your sticker to be linked to `http://linux.org/` than name your image to `linux.org.jpg` or `linux.org.png`. `http://` will be prepended and image will be wraped in amchor tag where `href` attribute equals to `http://linux.org/`.

+## Sticker database
+If you want to add your sticker to this repository, then consider these simple requirements.
+Sticker is an image `88 X 88` pixels high and width, `png` format preferable.
+If you want your sticker to be rendered as a link to a website, then name your image as advised.

-_Please feel free to submit you commits.
+_Please feel free to submit your pull requests.
 I would appreciate if anybody would finish todos, which you can find in the source code_